Recent Memories

 Terry Groom and I were the last persons to run the ferry at Hullbridge.
 Dick Hyams, the ferryman, who lived in Pooles Lane had retired.
 When Terry, who lived at "Tara" in the Drive, and I, returned from National Service we obtained Waterman's licences from the Rochford Rural District council, rented the hut from Mr. Moss at the Anchor pub and started to run the ferry at weekends.
 Eventually we bought a ...see more

 I lived at 68 Albert Road from about 1953 until they knocked the street down and we all moved up to the flats at the top of the road.
 It was a great place to be a kid, we still had the bomb site at the back of the gardens in between Albert and Denmark Road.
 We lived just opposite the pub and the dairy, Lionel ran the dairy for years.
-The Smiths, Terry and Tony lived next door to us and the Creans and Smoulders ...see more
+The Smiths, Terry and Tony lived next door to us and the Creans and Smoulders lived ...see more

 My grandfather, Uriah Hazlehurst, served on this ship from 2nd April 1877 until 2nd March 1879 with a short break between 6th to 19th August 1878 when he was with 'R. Adelaide'.
 He went on to serve in the RN until 4th October 1895 when he was discharged to Plymouth Hospital.

 My first week away from home was in August 1964, when I was 9 years old.
 It was at Buckmore Park Scouts camp, Chatham.
 I belonged to the 22nd Sea Scout group, Wathamstow, east London.
 I think from memory, I had £3 to spend for the week.
 We ate in a large, round roofed, corrugated hut at the camp.
 I loved the rope slide which went across a field.
-There was a big camp fire on the edge of the ...see more
+There was a big camp fire on the edge of the woods ...see more

 Dear Susan, I think that I was great friends with your mum and dad, I was with him when he met your mum at the Old Leathern Bottle at Warfield, she was in the Land Army and he had just been discharged from the Navy, we joined together.
 We always worked together at Royal Ascot race meetings, also your granddad.
 Your mum Dot was a London girl and I have many fond memories of being with them both.
-I think I was with them ...see more
+I think I was with them when ...see more

 In 1947 I met a beautiful young girl from Binfield, her name was Bubles Claridge, we met at the Bracknell cinema, I only met her twice and would love to know what became of her, fond memories.
 Ron Ponsford.